lofirepo/lofire/design/lofire.md

 with authentication, access control, and change validation.
 It is built on local-first data storage, synchronization, and change notification protocols that aim to protect privacy by minimizing metadata exposed to intermediaries.
-It enables local-first, asynchronous, collaboration and data storage within communities while respecting privacy and maintaining data ownership, and provides foundations for developing decentralized, local-first applications, data stores, and protocols
+It enables local-first, asynchronous collaboration and data storage within communities while respecting privacy and maintaining data ownership, and provides foundations for developing decentralized, local-first applications, data stores, and protocols